dgkertsos/car-sales/README.md

 After the pipeline is executed a partitioned table called **car_sales** is created in the **de_zoomcamp_car_sales** dataset and then all the data from the bucket are transfered to this table.
 There should be 558811 records in the table.

 ## Create a model in dbt Cloud

+We will create a model in dbt Cloud because we want to perform some transformations to the data, eg. replace null values.

 In GitHub search for dgkertsos/car-sales, click on the result and then click on the Fork button.
 Review the settings and click on the Create Fork button.